RsuttonWebsites/.github/profile/README.md

 ---

 ### Lemons
-An all-in-one utility application designed to simplify daily tasks and calculations.
+An all in one utility application designed to simplify daily tasks and calculations.
+* Personal Project

 [![Lemons Screenshot](path-to-your-image/lemons.png)](https://your-link-here.com)

 * **Link**: [View Project](https://your-link-here.com)
 * **Tools**: Features dedicated modules for cooking, measuring, and time-keeping.
-* **Functionality**: Provides rapid unit conversions and household calculators.
+* **Functionality**: Provides unit conversions and household calculators.
-* **Value**: Consolidates essential daily tools into a single, lightweight interface.
+* **Value**: Consolidates daily tools into a single, lightweight interface.

 ---

 ### AI Collab Work
 This section is not to show off my specific skills coding, but with collaboration with AI, which may or may not be needed for certain jobs in the future.
 This work I do not call fully mine, but is heavily influenced by my vision (and I did write a lot of the code myself, just not all of it).

+* All Personal Projects

 ![Ai MediaVerse](../ai_mediaverse.png)
 ![Ai MediaVerse](../ai_mediaverse2.png)